Chart Color Schemes

 Health outcomes data shows excellent results across Lawson, with very low prevalence of common health conditions across all age groups.

-Approximately 59% of the total population (1,719 people) has private health cover.
-The most prevalent medical conditions are mental health issues and asthma, affecting 6.7% and 6.5% of residents respectively.
-Notably, 84.0% of residents report being completely free from medical ailments compared to 68.1% across the Australian Capital Territory.
-As of 2021, 3.0% of Lawson's residents are aged 65 and over (87 people), which is lower than the 15.3% in the Australian Capital Territory.
-Despite this, health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.
+Approximately 59% of the total population (1,719 people) have private health cover.
+Mental health issues and asthma are the most common medical conditions in the area, affecting 6.7% and 6.5% of residents respectively.
+84.0% of residents declare themselves completely clear of medical ailments, compared to 68.1% across Australian Capital Territory.
+The area has 3.0% of residents aged 65 and over (87 people), lower than the 15.3% in Australian Capital Territory.
+Health outcomes among seniors are particularly strong, broadly aligned with the general population's health profile.

 Frequently Asked Questions - Health